 A fee-only financial planner can look at all available solutions in the marketplace and can recommend the best one for you.

 For example, through intense competition of mutual funds to bring down their fees, there are now zero-fee mutual funds available.
 Z-E-R-O fees.
 Only fee-only financial planners can give you this kind of unbiased and money-saving advice.

-Reason four: Fee based financial planners act as a fiduciary, prioritizing your interests above their own.
+Reason four: Fee-only financial planners act as a fiduciary, prioritizing your interests above their own.

-It’s easier to trust someone if they have sworn an oath to act in your best interest.
-You trust that your doctor is primarily concerned about your health, because your doctor has a fiduciary responsibility.
+It’s easier to trust someone if they have sworn a fiduciary oath to act in your best interest.
+You trust that your doctor is primarily concerned about your health because your doctor has a fiduciary responsibility.